it-dept-cis/RABET-V-Pilot/for_consideration/Samples/Labeling/README.md

 <!-- /TOC -->

-This document describes how an election technology architecture can be annotated to support the core testing and verification functions of RABET-V. This document assumes a UML component diagram has been provided or constructed from an election technology vendor's documentation.
+This document describes how an election technology architecture can be annotated to support the core testing and verification functions of RABET-V. This document assumes a UML component diagram has been provided to RABET-V by the RTP or constructed from an election technology vendor's documentation.

 ## Describing components